lokechenlin/nginx-php/README.md

 # About

-A docker container for Nginx-PHP
+A docker container for Nginx-PHP.
-* Do remember to change the apc.php password.
+* Nginx 1.12.2
+* PHP 7.2.10
+* Supervisor 3.3.4
+* Port 80 for public site
+* Port 81 for internal admin pages
+* Port 9001 for supervisor admin page
+* Together with Crontab & Logrotate

+# Reminder
 * Do remember to restrict the access to status & ping in nginx.conf

 ## To build Docker image

-Under the folder with `Dockerfile`
+Under the folder with `Dockerfile`.
+Estimate build time 15-20 min.

 Command: